GIScience/measures-rest-oshdb/README.md

 restServer.run();
 ```

-Instead of using only one database for the data as well as for the keytables, also two separate databases can be used (compare the documentation of the [HeiGIT OSHDB](???)):
+Instead of using only one database for the data as well as for the keytables, also two separate databases can be used (compare the documentation of the [OSHDB](???)):

 ```java
 OSHDBDatabase oshdb = new OSHDBH2(...).multithreading(true);